tmzt/tmzt/README.md

 ### Other Projects

-### Local AI

-As part of the Personal OS mission (and the wider ecosystem) I have been working on various libraries for Local AI:

 | Project | Description |
 | :--- | :--- |
 | **[deadsimpleseo](https://github.com/deadsimpleseo/vite-deadsimpleseo)** | Vite plugin to render React pages to static html.
 Useful for including easily crawable content in your app directly. |